Shift118/PDF-AI-RAG/Readme.md

 - 🗃️ **Optimized ChromaDB integration** for efficient vector storage and retrieval
 - 🧹 **One-click database cleanup** and document purge
 - 📖 **Source citation tracking** for answer verification
+- 🗂️ **Selective file querying**: Query specific files from the database
+- 🗑️ **Selective file deletion**: Delete specific files from the database and storage
+- 🔄 **Real-time file management**: Automatically update the file list in the sidebar
+- 🛠️ **Enhanced error handling**: Improved error messages and handling for better debugging
+- ⚡ **Efficient chunk processing**: Optimized document chunking for faster processing
+- 🧩 **Modular code structure**: Improved maintainability and readability

 ---